-Typically, both parties will sign a written agreement, contractually stating they resolved all issues that might lead to disputes between them regarding the divorce.
+Typically, attorneys for both parties will sign a written agreement, contractually stating they resolved all issues that might lead to disputes between them and other lawyers regarding the divorce.
 Both parties must prepare the required paperwork.

 What Are the Differences Between a Contested and Uncontested Divorce?

-When one party files for divorce, they file a petition with the family law court in New York, and their partner receives the complaint for divorce, listing what the petitioner believes opens grounds for seeking a legal separation.
+When one party files for divorce, they file a petition for legal dissolution with the family law court in New York, and their partner receives the complaint for divorce, listing what the petitioner believes opens grounds for seeking a legal separation.

 The process is considered uncontested if both parties lay out their terms and neither objects to the stipulated issues.
 Conversely, the divorce will be considered contested with the spouses disagree on one or more divorce-related issues.

-We guarantee to provide the best legal counsel and representation whether your divorce is uncontested or becomes contested because your partner disagrees with one or more of the things you stipulated.
+We guarantee to provide the best legal counsel and representation whether your divorce is a contested or uncontested divorce or becomes contested because your partner disagrees with one or more of the things you stipulated.

 What Is Spousal Support and Spousal Maintenance?

-Spousal support is awarded by the court to one spouse while the marriage is still in place.
+Spousal support is legal assistance awarded by the court to one spouse while the marriage is still in place.
 The couple may be separating and planning to divorce.